juju/docs/src/en/models-cmr-scene-2.md

 The --via value is a comma separated list of subnets in CIDR notation.
 This includes the /32 case where a single NATed IP address is used for egress.

-It's also possible to set up egress subnets as a model config value so that all cross model relations use those subnets without needing to use the --via option.
+It's also possible to set up egress subnets as a model configuration value so that all cross model relations use those subnets without needing to use the `--via` option.

 ```bash
 juju model-config egress-subnets=69.32.56.0/8